berni-ai/porfolio-manual/datacleaning-framework.md

 ## 🧠 Final Thoughts

 Before jumping into analysis, ask yourself. **What story does this data help me tell?**

-This project ensures your dataset is clean and structured to identify the key metrics and dimensions that support real business questions.
+Ensure you have conceptualised the data to be able to identify the key metrics and dimensions that support real business questions.

 ---